 6.3.
-Any cancellation made in accordance with section 6.2. above, must be communicated by email to firstname.lastname@example.org or via post addressed to; The Customer Relations Manager, Richardson Mail Limited, Stamford House, Northenden Road, Sale, M33 2DH.
+Any cancellation made in accordance with section 6.2. above, must be communicated in writing, either by email to firstname.lastname@example.org or via post addressed to; The Customer Relations Manager, Richardson Mail, Riverside, New Bailey Street, Manchester, M3 5FS.

 7.1.
-We aim to provide you with the highest standard of service in line with these Terms and Conditions.
-However, if at any time you do wish to make a complaint about any part of the service we have provided, please contact our Customer Relations Manager either by telephone on 0161 905 1308, via email email@example.com or by post: Richardson Mail Limited, Stamford House, Northenden Road, Sale, M33 2DH.
+We aim to provide you with the highest standard of service.
+However, if at any time you do wish to make a complaint about any part of the service we have provided, please contact our Customer Relations Manager either by telephone on 0161 905 1308, via email email@example.com or by post: Richardson Mail, Riverside, New Bailey Street, Manchester, M3 5FS.

 7.2.
-We will investigate all complaints as carefully and as quickly as possible and we will look to bring your complaint to a close in a way which satisfies you.
+We will investigate all complaints as fairly and as quickly as possible in order to bring your complaint to a close.

 7.3.
-Once your complaint has been received, we will provide you with a written acknowledgement within 5 working days and we will attempt to provide you with a full response within 4 weeks.
-If we do need more time to investigate your complaint, we will let you know in writing and will then provide you with our full response within 8 weeks.
+Once your complaint has been received, we will provide you with an acknowledgement within 5 working days and we will attempt to provide you with a full response within 56 days.
+If we do need more time to investigate your complaint, we will let you know in writing and will then provide you with our full response as soon as possible thereafter.

 7.4.
 If you have received our full response to your complaint and you are not satisfied, or a response has not been received by you within 8 weeks, you may refer the complaint to the Financial Ombudsman Service via telephone on 0800 023 4567, by post to Financial Ombudsman Service Exchange Tower, Harbour Exchange, London, E14 9SR or by using the FOS online complaint form – https://help.financial-ombudsman.org.uk/help

 8.2.
-We shall make sure that all of our employees, agents, subcontractors and professional advisors understand that they must keep to the requirements of confidentiality that we have a duty to meet.
+We shall make sure that all of our employees, agents, subcontractors and professional advisors understand that they must keep to the requirements of confidentiality in line with Data Protection.

 8.3.
 All of the information that we gather and hold for you as a result of providing our services to you is our property.
-We will treat it as confidential information and hold it in line with our policies and procedures.
+We will treat it as confidential information and hold it in line with privacy and data protection policies.